Nigeria operates a mixed legal system which is sourced from the received English law, common law, customary law and sharia.

 Companies engaged in crude oil production enjoy an investment tax credit (ITC) or an investment tax allowance (ITA) of between 5% and 50% of their qualifying expenditure.
 The ITC operates as a full tax credit and does not result in a deduction from qualifying capital expenditure for the purposes of calculating capital allowances.
 The ITA is deductible from profits in arriving at taxable profits.

-A company engaged in a “pioneer industry” or a “pioneer product” (as designated by the government of the day) may apply for a “pioneer status” which, when granted, entitles it to:
+A company engaged in a “pioneer industry” or in the production of a “pioneer product” (as designated by the government of the day) may apply for a “pioneer status” which, when granted, entitles it to:

 Approved enterprises operating within a free trade zone are exempt from all federal, state and local government taxes, levies and rates.